ChrisDeFreitas/Electron-FolderView/readme.md

 - Rename dialog: added functions to select/unselect text
 - Rename dialog: added search and replace function
 - ui.var.selectList: implemented code to manage a subset of items, items in list have a green border, last item added has red border (a standard selection)
-- Filter/Selected All menu (Alt+A/Ctrl+A): if selectList is empty, add all items to selectList, else empty selectList
+- Filter/Selected All menu (Alt+A/Ctrl+A): if selectList is empty and itemselected is null, add all items to selectList, else empty selectList and/or unselect item
 - Ctrl+Left Click: Toggle assigning to selectList
 - Left Click: Empty selectList, execute default click action for item
 - Copy context menu: new function to copy items or selectList, keyboard shortcut = "c"